diangamichael/mpesa-gem/README.md

 Development
 -----------

-After checking out the repo, to install this gem onto your local machine:
+After checking out the repo, run this to set up your local machine:

-    $ bundle install
+    $ bin/setup

 To get an interactive prompt that will allow you to experiment:

-    $ bundle console
+    $ bin/console

 See [recommended contributing process][contributing].